fclairamb/ftpserver/README.md

    * [MLSD](https://tools.ietf.org/html/rfc3659#page-23) - Directory listing for machine processing

 ## Quick test
-A demo server is shipped so that you can test how the library behaves.
+We are providing a server so that you can test how the library behaves.

 ```sh
 # Get and install the server